CS-3398-264/GriffinArmyRepo/srs_template.md

 The expected user shall be anyone with access to a computer which can run the JRE.
 There are no privilege levels/educational level/expertise nor experience required.
 The user is not expected to know Chess, as the rules and tips/strategies shall be included in the application.

 ### 2.4 Operating Environment
-> JD: Which Java version?
-You need to set a minimum.

 This will be a Java based application, so the user must have JRE 1.8.0_161.